South Korean leader lands in Japan for first visit in 12 years seeking help with region's 'polycrisis' - Local News 8

 In November, the two leaders met Biden in Cambodia at a regional summit, where they “commended the unprecedented level of trilateral coordination” and “resolved to forge still-closer trilateral links, in the security realm and beyond.”

-In a notable move, the three leaders also affirmed their stance on Taiwan, and emphasized “the importance of maintaining peace and stability across the Taiwan Strait as an indispensable element of security and prosperity in the international community.”

-Closer alignment among the US, Japan and South Korea on the issue of Taiwan is likely to upset Beijing, which views the self-ruling democracy as its own territory despite having never governed it.
+Closer alignment among the US, Japan and South Korea is an alarming development to China, which has accused Washington of leading a campaign to contain and suppress its development.

-China is also concerned about the involvement of South Korea in the Quadrilateral Security Dialogue — better known as “the Quad” — an informal security dialogue among the US, Japan, Australia and India.
-Beijing views the grouping as part of Washington’s attempt to encircle the country with strategic and military allies.
+Beijing is particularly worried about the involvement of South Korea in the Quadrilateral Security Dialogue — better known as “the Quad” — an informal security dialogue among the US, Japan, Australia and India.
+It views the grouping as part of Washington’s attempt to encircle the country with strategic and military allies.

 Last week, a senior South Korean official said Seoul plans to “proactively accelerate” its participation in the Quad working group.